 The Marketing vs Reality Gap

 Barebells is a case study in fitness marketing.
 Scandinavian design, gym influencer partnerships, and "functional" branding create a health halo.
-But the ingredient list tells a different story: sucralose, maltitol, vegetable oils.
+But the ingredient list tells a different story: sucralose, maltitol, sunflower oil, collagen.
 Great marketing, questionable ingredients.

 Frequently Asked Questions